TL;DR

 - First-pass cleaning (quick filter before deeper checks)

 Validation is fast and cheap, but it only catches obvious formatting errors.
+For a complete email list cleaning guide, you need verification too.

 Email verification confirms the email address exists and can receive mail.